technojam/pre-membership-task-2k19/README.md

 This is the task repo for Membership of Team TechnoJam

-You only need to complete any one of the following task
+For 1st year students, You only need to complete any one of the following task

+For other students you need to complete the Competitive Path

 1) [VUI](https://github.com/technojam/pre-membership-task/tree/master/VUI)